 not the version provided in the application root injector.

-Child components will make proper http requests no matter what other modules do to
+Child components make proper http requests no matter what other modules do to

 Be sure to create module components as children of this module's top component.